hadjShell/ReactLearningJourney/note.md

 * Conventionally the parameter is named with `props`

-* Usually you don't need the whole `props` object itself, so destruct it into individual props
+* Usually you don't need the whole `props` object itself, so destruct it into individual `prop`

 * Pass `props` through multiple components